Holographic duals of evaporating black holes: Evaporation on the brane

 However, it is also possible to devise that the horizon pinches off not on the brane but in the bulk.
-We can achieve this by choosing different initial perturbations of an unstable uniform funnel, but also starting with different sets of blobs with $r_0\lesssim 1/\sqrt{2}$ .
-When the `neck' connecting the two blobs is long and/or thin enough there is a competition between the rate at which heat flows across the neck, and the rate at which the neck shrinks.
+We can achieve this by choosing different initial perturbations of an unstable uniform funnel, but also starting with different sets of blobs with $r_0\lesssim 1/\sqrt{2}$.
+When the `neck' connecting the two blobs is long and/or thin enough there is a competition between the rate at which heat flows across the neck and the rate at which the neck shrinks.
+This can be achieved by exciting different unstable Gregory-Laflamme modes of the black string.
 In the event that the neck pinches off to zero before the evaporation is complete, the channel that entangles the black hole to the radiation bath is severed and the evaporation stops.
 The endpoint is a droplet on the brane and a black bath, or possibly a droplet at another brane, both with different temperatures.
-We illustrate an instance of this in Fig.~\ref{fig:pinch}.
+We illustrate an instance of this in figure~\ref{fig:pinch}.
 The sudden burst of CFT radiation that precedes the end of the evaporation was studied in \cite{Emparan:2021ewh}.
 This is an extremely peculiar phenomenon from the boundary viewpoint.

 \paragraph{Thermal equilibration.} Note also that the horizon need not always pinch-off to zero, either in the bulk or on the brane.
-That outcome can be averted by either having large enough black holes or funnels, $r_0\gtrsim 1/\sqrt{2}$, or having a small enough separation in a two-brane wedge system.
+That outcome can be averted by either having large enough black holes or funnels, $r_0\gtrsim 1/\sqrt{2}$, or having a small enough separation in a double-brane wedge system.
 The endpoint of these evolutions will then be a funnel, a uniform one or possibly (but more rarely) a non-uniform one.
 In these cases, we start with a black hole that is connected to a colder bath, and the evolution ends when the black hole reaches thermal equilibrium with the bath, in a Hartle-Hawking-like state or in the peculiar state dual to the uniform funnel.
-It is also possible to have, and easy to model with our methods, the converse process of a black hole absorbing radiation from a hotter bath, until both systems come into thermal equilibrium.
+It is also possible to have, and easy to model with our methods, the converse process of a black hole absorbing radiation from a hotter bath until both systems come into thermal equilibrium.